Shree Siddhivinayak Temple Mumbai

 The Siddhivinayak temple Ganesha idol is quite unique and unusual as it was carved out of a single black stone and has Ganesha’s trunk to the right instead of left.

-The symbol of Shree Siddhivinayak temple was cut out of a solitary dark stone and is 2’6″ (750mm) high and 2′ (600mm) wide with the storage compartment on the privilege.
+The symbol of Shree Siddhivinayak mandir was cut out of a solitary dark stone and is 2’6″ (750mm) high and 2′ (600mm) wide with the storage compartment on the privilege.

 This is somewhat uncommon appearance of Lord Ganesh.
 The upper right and left hands hold a lotus and a hatchet individually while the lower right and left hands hold a rosary (japmala) and bowl brimming with “Modak” separately.